Kenya - Country Commercial Guide

 Last published date:

 Kenya is not a signatory of the WTO Agreement on Government Procurement.
-U.S. firms have had limited success bidding on government tenders in Kenya.
-There are widespread reports that corruption often influences the outcome of public tenders.
-Therefore, it is advisable for U.S. firms bidding on government tenders to engage the U.S. Commercial Service in Kenya for advocacy support.
+U.S. firms have limited success bidding on government tenders in Kenya.
+Several U.S. companies have reported corruption influencing the outcome of public tenders, though specific allegations may be difficult to prove.
+Therefore, it is advisable for U.S. firms bidding or otherwise submitting proposals on government tenders to engage the U.S. Commercial Service in Kenya for advocacy support and guidance.

 a) Exemption of bilateral/multilateral agreements (otherwise known as government to government or G2G) from the Act.
 These must however prove to be fair, transparent, competitive, and cost-effective.